aspose-total/Aspose.Total-Products/total/en/net/conversion/potx-to-xls/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTX to XLS via C# or Online App" h2=".NET API for POTX to XLS conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate and convert various file formats within their .NET, C#, ASP.NET and VB.NET applications.
+It provides a wide range of features and capabilities, including the ability to convert POTX files to XLS.
+This can be achieved in two simple steps.

+The first step is to use Aspose.Slides for .NET to export the POTX file to HTML.
+Aspose.Slides for .NET is a powerful library that enables developers to create, manipulate and convert PowerPoint presentations within their .NET applications.
+It provides a wide range of features and capabilities, including the ability to export POTX files to HTML.

+The second step is to use Aspose.Cells for .NET to convert the HTML file to XLS.
+Aspose.Cells for .NET is a powerful library that enables developers to create, manipulate and convert spreadsheets within their .NET applications.
+It provides a wide range of features and capabilities, including the ability to convert HTML files to XLS.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert POTX file to XLS within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export POTX to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLS.
+By using Aspose.Total for .NET, developers can easily convert POTX files to XLS within their .NET, C#, ASP.NET and VB.NET applications.
+It provides a simple and straightforward two-step process that enables developers to quickly and easily convert POTX files to XLS.
+Aspose.Slides for .NET is used to export the POTX file to HTML, and Aspose.Cells for .NET is used to convert the HTML file to XLS.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}